-One of the most common queries among international students is ‘how to get a driving licence in Australia’.
-Some international students want to drive, not only to get to university or work, but simply to explore Australia during their study breaks.
+One of the most common queries among international students is ‘How to get a driving licence in Australia’ or ‘Can I get a driving licence as an international student?’.
+Some international students want to drive, not only to get to university or work but simply to explore Australia during their study breaks.

 This article answers several frequently asked questions about driver’s licences in Australia and helps to demystify the process for both international students and tourists.